 2-year Sous Chef Apprenticeship Program providing American Culinary Federation Certified Program, 4000 hours paid work experience, Department of Labor apprenticeship designation, guaranteed job placement.

-LDEI Dallas donated $1000 towards CFC Culinary Pre-Apprenticeship Program for a woman.
+LDEI Dallas donated $2,700 towards a CFC Culinary Pre-Apprenticeship Program for a woman.
 The program includes a Showcase Dinner, experiential working interviews with local employers and opportunities to pursue additional culinary and leadership skills training.

 CoAct North Texas is a non-profit social innovation studio creating social and economic opportunities to address disparity in solving complex social challenges in North Texas.
-Les Dames donated $1500 to support the organization’s efforts to develop marketing and engagement strategies for Tabor Farms and Mind Your Garden Urban Farm that address food insecurity and provide farm supplies and infrastructure and support the Mindful Market.
+In 2024 Les Dames donated $1,000 to support the organization’s efforts to develop marketing and engagement strategies for Tabor Farms and Mind Your Garden Urban Farm that address food insecurity and provide farm supplies and infrastructure and support the Mindful Market.

 The Sponsorship Agreement was established between LDEI Dallas and the Dallas College Workforce and Advancement Career Connected Learning and the Dallas College Career Connected Learning providing $25,000 over a 5 year period.